metricMastersData/DSP_Project/README.md

 - `flightDate`: The date the journey (date).
 - `duration`: The duration of the flight in hours (numerical, float).
 - `baseFare`: The basic ticket price for the flight (numerical, float).
-- 'totalFare': The total ticket price for the flight (numerical, float).
+- `totalFare`: The total ticket price for the flight (numerical, float).
 - `isBasicEconomy`: The class of the flight (categorical, e.g., 'Economy', 'Business').
 - `noOfStops`: Number of stopovers during the flight (numerical, integer).